mesibo/samples/README.md

 * change apiUrl in respective application configuration classes.

 # Mesibo Demo App
-You can also try mesibo demo app from Google or Apple store to quickly assese some of the mesibo functionalities without compiling or setting up the sample app source code.
+You can also try mesibo demo app from Google or Apple app store to quickly evaluate some of the mesibo functionalities without compiling or setting up the sample app source code.

 Like this sample app, Mesibo demo app is also built using mesibo chat API & SDK.
 All the key features of the demo app is present in this sample source code.
-However, the demo app on app-store has some more goodies and the source of the demo app is separately available, please [contact mesibo](https://mesibo.com/contact.html).
+However, the demo app on app store has some more goodies and the source of the demo app is separately available, please [contact mesibo](https://mesibo.com/contact.html).